 This flavored Mixed Berry Hibiscus Kombucha is a fun treat for summer.
 Made with fresh or frozen berries.

 To me there's nothing better than a refreshing glass of kombucha on a hot summer day.
-It quenches my thirst and I love it after a walk or after spending time in the sun.
+It quenches my thirst.
+I love it after a walk or after spending time in the sun.

 Two Types of Fermentation